Suzanna-Linn/slua/docs/scripts-extended-tables.md

 **replaceArray(rep, from, to)**
 Replaces a range of elements in an array with the elements of another array.
+Similar to ll.ListReplaceList() but modifying the original table.
+Supports negative indices but not exclusion range.
 - **Parameters:**
   - rep (table): The array of replacement elements.
   - from (number): The starting index of the range to replace.